aleafarrel-id/aleas-intelligence/README.md

 ```

 Make sure the directory structure remains intact, especially the separation between public and private folders.

+**After placing the repository in your web server directory, configure the connect.php file with your database credentials to enable data connectivity.**

 ### 2. Set Proper Permissions